MJoshi982/security-log-analyst/README.md

 3. Press Enter in the chat box
 4. Read the threat analysis

-Or type your own network log or security question directly.
+Or type SecLogAI own network log or security question directly.

 ## Tools used